Cleopatra Doumbia-Henry: Senior positions at the International Labour Organization (ILO)

 Prior to joining WMU, Dr. Doumbia-Henry held various senior positions at the International Labour Organization (ILO), another specialized agency of the United Nations.
 She joined the ILO in 1986 and served as Senior Legal Officer in the Office of the Legal Adviser; Director, Sectoral Activities Department before taking up the position as Director of the International Labour Standards Department.
 During her tenure as Director of the International Labour Standards Department (first woman Director since the establishment of the ILO in 1919), Dr. Doumbia-Henry was responsible for the ILO's international labour standards policy and for the ILO's supervisory bodies and procedures governing international labour standards.
 She led the department to effectively assist the ILO member States on the implementation of their international obligations (more than 400 Conventions and Recommendations) including through technical assistance, advice, research and capacity building programmes.
 She spearheaded the development of the innovative and historic ILO Maritime Labour Convention (MLC), 2006 which consolidated 68 international labour instruments.
 The MLC, 2006 as amended has been ratified to date by 91 member States to date covering more than 80 per cent of the world tonnage of ships.
 Dr. Doumbia-Henry also led the ILO's participation in a number of IMO/ILO inter-agency collaborations on several issues of common interest, including the Joint IMO/ILO Ad Hoc Expert Working Groups on Fair Treatment of Seafarers and on Liability and Compensation regarding Claims for Death, Personal Injury and Abandonment of Seafarers.

 Maritime Labour Convention (MLC), 2006

-Dr. Doumbia-Henry spearheaded work on and had a special responsibility for the innovative and historic ILO Maritime Labour Convention, 2006 which consolidates 68 ILO instruments.
-This convention has unparalleled success among ILO Conventions which is reflected in the high level of ratification of this convention, 92 member States of the ILO covering more than 80 per cent of the world tonnage of ships.
-Today, the MLC, 2006 is an important ILO flagship instrument and one that paves the way for the modernization and greater impact of the existing body of ILO standards.
-Dr Doumbia-Henry is familiarly referred to as the Mother of the MLC, 2006.
+Dr. Doumbia-Henry led work on the ILO Maritime Labour Convention, 2006.
+This convention consolidates 68 ILO instruments and has achieved success among ILO Conventions, reflected in its high level of ratification—92 member states, covering more than 80 percent of the world’s shipping tonnage.
+Today, the MLC, 2006, stands as a flagship ILO instrument.
+Dr. Doumbia-Henry is widely known as the “Mother of the MLC, 2006.”